matthewhuff89/roarke/gdd.md

 - 3. Roarke's sprite changes.
 It has a star-like radiance, glowing eyes, and clutching a light sword.
 - 4. I'll give the user a space/playground inside Roarke's visualization space to get acclimated to the change.
 As I intend to really turn things up to 11 once I give them this power.
 - 5. Roarke is basically a Gold Saint at this point.
 I'm totally ok with that.
+- 6. To adjust for Roarke's new power and technical efficiency, there will be more situations that require Advanced Techniques (Double/Triple distance strikes, Delta Strikes, Solar Flares)
+- 7. TO THINK ABOUT: How does this power synergize with Roarke's cybernetics?

 ##### Level Timer (Maybe)